-- FMs will: - Be responsible for fleet and resource scheduling. - Oversee pre-departure planning, resource scheduling, and dispatch. - Perform dynamic re-planning of fleet operations in the presence of weather or other operational disruptions. - Create mission intent for each UAM aircraft flight. - MVSs will: - Be responsible for supervising multiple UAM aircraft. - Fulfill the legal role of the PIC of aircraft under their supervision. - Have the ability and command authority to override vehicle actions of aircraft under their control throughout flight. - Remote passenger hospitality personnel: Remote passenger hospitality will be responsible for passenger health and provide safety communications to passengers before, during and after flights.
+- FMs will: - Be responsible for fleet and resource scheduling. - Oversee pre-departure planning, resource scheduling, and dispatch. - Perform dynamic re-planning of fleet operations in the presence of weather or other operational disruptions. - Create mission intent for each UAM aircraft flight. - MVSs will: - Be responsible for supervising multiple UAM aircraft. - Fulfill pre-departure and in-flight coordination with ATC. - Have the ability and command authority to override vehicle actions of aircraft under their control throughout flight. - Remote passenger hospitality personnel: Remote passenger hospitality will be responsible for passenger health and provide safety communications to passengers before, during, and after flights.

-FOCs will be designed to enable a minimum MVS-to-aircraft ratio of 1:3.
+FOCs will be designed to enable multi-vehicle supervision with an MVS-to-aircraft ratio of up to 1:3 in today's NAS, using effective human-machine teaming applications.
+These same designs, as airspace services adopt higher levels of automation, are expected to operate at ratios of more than 1:3 as operations scale.
 As shown in Figure 3, each FOC will have multiple MVSs and workstations and one or more FMs.